SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 <img src="img/CPL166_001.png" alt="exercise1" width="70%">
 <br><br>

-In the next step make sure to select `DEV` as the space and then finish the wizard.
+In the next step make sure to select `DEV` or `development` as the space and then finish the wizard.

 <img src="img/CPL166_002.png" alt="exercise1" width="70%">
 <br><br>